Our Data Sources & Accuracy

 About PubChem

-PubChem is maintained by the National Center for Biotechnology Information (NCBI), part of the National Institutes of Health (NIH).
-It contains:
+- Maintained by the National Center for Biotechnology Information (NCBI), part of the National Institutes of Health (NIH)

 - 115+ million unique chemical structures